-Thermoregulation — extreme heat in the form of sauna, and cold showers/ice baths greatly improve skin.
+Thermoregulation — extreme heat in the form of sauna, and cold showers/ice baths greatly improves skin.
 I personally noticed changes from nothing but these temperature practices along with diet tweaks.
 Several studies have shown that sauna usage leads to increased collagen synthesis and slower breakdown.
 Cryotherapy has a similar effect.
 Both also improve immune system function which helps with acne and other common skin problems.

 Light, both natural and targeted, has profound whole-body balancing effects.
-Sunlight during the early morning and evening hours naturally has higher concentrations of skin-boosting infrared light, and lower levels of the damaging UV spectrum.
+Sunlight during the early morning and evening hours naturally has higher concentrations of skin-boosting infrared light and lower levels of the damaging UV spectrum.
 Wear a hat to keep your more delicate facial skin protected.

 Dry skin brushing biohacks the skin by using soft bristles to gently exfoliate dead skin cells and their toxins.
 Leaving room for new cells.
 Then take a shower afterward.
 I like to dry brush in the sauna.

 Four common knowledge health practices also can improve skin health.
 Mostly via improved detoxification and hormone optimization.
 These practices include getting higher quality sleep, moving more, deliberate breathwork, and “Earthing”.